lextoumbourou/notes/tutorials/an-introduction-to-asynch-programming-and-twisted/README.md

 * ```reactor.listenTCP(port, factory)``` - method for ensuring a factory listens on the wire.
   * Creates a "listening socket and adds it to the event loop"
   * Twisted will create a ```Transport``` via the ```Factory``` class, which transports data to the ```Protocol```

+## Part 12: A Poetry Transformation Server

+* Separate protocol logic from service logic is a common pattern.
+  * Allows for providing the same service via multiple protocols.
+  * Question: under what circumstance would you use the same service via multiple protocols?
+* Smart to guard access to service through `xform` method prefix to prevent attackers from running arbitrary methods.

+### Exercises

+1. If client sends a malformed netstring, q ``NetstringParseError`` is raised, causing the ``self.transport.loseConnection()`` method to be called, dropping the connection.
+2. [Halve method](./exercises/part_12_ex_2.py) (test: ``echo -n "21:halve.HERE IS MY POEM,"  | nc localhost $1``)